About

 Some things I've done

-I'm known for clearly communicating this work and collaborating with teammates who have a wide range of backgrounds and scope concerns, from engineers to execs to cross-functional peers in marketing, product, and design.
+I'm known for clearly communicating this work and collaborating with teammates who have a wide range of backgrounds and scopes of concern.

 I've also fixed or helped fix some very tricky sociotechnical challenges.